Is Health Insurance More Expensive in New York?

 How Does New York Compare to Nearby States?

-According to Forbes Advisor, New York ranks 41st in healthcare affordability (1 being most expensive).
-Here’s how nearby states rank:
+According to Forbes Advisor, New York ranks 41st in healthcare affordability (1 = most expensive).
+Here’s a quick comparison with neighboring states:

 Also Read: What’s the Difference Between In-Network and Out-of-Network Coverage?